Our complete guide to what to look for when buying your new wheels

 All new wheels now feature a freehub body designed for 11-speed cassettes.
 But don’t worry if you’re still running 10-speed, as you can use a 10-speed cassette on an 11-speed freehub by using a spacer.
 These spacers are often included with the wheels, but if you are unsure, check with your local bike shop.

-The nipples hold the spoke in place on the rim and are typically made of brass for its tensile strength, although aluminium alloys can also be used to save weight.
-Spokes are typically laced into the hub and tensioned at the nipple on the rim.
-When a wheel is trued (straightened) it is the spoke tension at the nipple which is adjusted.
+Nipples help hold the spoke in place on the rim and are typically made of brass (although aluminium can save weight).
+When a wheel is trued the spoke tension is adjusted via the nipple.